yantonov/alias/README.md

 Different operating systems place binary files in different directories.
 To handle this, it is possible to reference the target executable using environment variables (example: executable="${HOME}/tools/bin/app")
 This helps you to use the same config file across different operating systems.

+## Windows: run it from a POSIX shell
+On Windows the app is meant to be used from a POSIX shell: Git Bash, MSYS2, Cygwin or WSL.
+It takes the shell to use from the `SHELL` environment variable, which PowerShell and cmd.exe do not set, so it exits with an error there.
+This is intentional: shell aliases are `sh` commands and would not survive being handed to PowerShell or cmd.exe anyway.

 ## Shell scripts on Windows
 When you try to use a shell script directly as a target executable, you can face the problem '%1 is not a valid win32 application'.